OBOFoundry/purl.obolibrary.org/provision/production/PRODUCTION_PROVISION_README.md

-terraform -chdir=aws workspace show   # confirm this the workspace before calling destroy. terraform -chdir=aws show             # confirm this is the state you intend to destroy. terraform -chdir=aws output           # confirm this is the old ip address terraform -chdir=aws destroy          # you will be prompted one last time before destroying
+terraform -chdir=aws workspace show   # confirm this the workspace before calling destroy. terraform -chdir=aws show             # confirm this is the state you intend to destroy. terraform -chdir=aws output           # confirm this is the old ip address terraform -chdir=aws destroy          # you will be prompted one last time before destroying, enter yes terraform -chdir=aws show             # should show nothing
 ```